 How to reload images in chrome browser

 We all know that chrome doesn’t have this simple image reloading feature built-in.
 But chrome does have a huge collection of handy extensions that brings every missing feature to this classy browser.
 If you need the image reloading feature on chrome browser, all you have to do is go to the chrome store and download the ‘Reload image’ extension for chrome.
 Here is the link to get Reload Image , Just install the extension and restart chrome.
 From now on, you can see a ‘Reload image’ option in the context menu when you right click on any image.
 You can also read our post on how to make Google chrome run faster for making your browser even better.

-So that’s it, all you have to do is install this simple ‘Image reload’ add-on for chrome and bid failed image icons goodbye.
+So that’s it, all you have to do is install this simple ‘Image reload’ add-on for chrome and you can bid failed image icons goodbye.